 While breeders developed Akitas in the early 17th century as stocky hunting pups, they are more family pets these days.
-They are brave, loyal, courageous, affectionate but can be generally aloof and territorial at times.
+They are brave, loyal, courageous, and affectionate but can be generally aloof and territorial at times.

 Akitas can also be a bit moody, though it can be loving and faithful to family members if you train and socialize with it.

-Also known as the Kochi-Ken, Shikoku is a wolf-like Japanese dog breed that originally helped with hunting.
+Also known as the Kochi-Ken, the Shikoku is a wolf-like Japanese dog breed that originally helped with hunting.
 Hunters would use them to track wild game, especially boars.
 It’s rare to find these breeds today, but they are still a national treasure in Japan.

 Shikoku dog breeds are intelligent, alert, and easier to handle than Akita and Shiba breeds.
 However, they can be docile towards their owners.

-Originally from the Kishu region in Japan, Kishu Ken is a rare hunting breed, despite being around for centuries.
+Originally from the Kishu region in Japan, the Kishu Ken is a rare hunting breed, despite being around for centuries.
 Some Japanese legends suggest that these hounds originated from wolves.

 5. Hokkaido Inu

 Also known as Hokkaido Ken, this purebred has the oldest bloodline compared to other Spitz breeds.
-Hokkaido Inu is intelligent, robust, and devoted to their owners, making them great family pets.
+The Hokkaido Inu is intelligent, robust, and devoted to their owners, making them great family pets.

 Breeders developed these dogs for hunting purposes and could tackle wild boars and bears thanks to their strong bones and strong-willed tendencies.
 They also get along with other pets and strangers well as long as you train and socialize with them.

 Hokkaido breeds love attention and can reward love through kissing, cuddling, and eagerness to play.